tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LP_Ins_Multi_Indexing.md

   ![multi_index_agg.png](Images/multi_index_agg.png)

 * The `loc` function can be used to slice data from a DataFrame with multiple indexes.
 While not all indexes are required to be passed, the top level index needs to be specified (i.e. `year`).
-If a specific index value is not available, the `:` symbol can be used to slice all records.
-Essentially, indexes have to be accessed and used hierarchically (i.e. `year` > `month` > `day`); lower level indexes are optional.
+When all indexes are passed to the `loc` function, only one record will be returned.
+If fewer than all indexes are provided, more than one record of data will be output.
+Essentially, indexes have to be accessed and used hierarchically (i.e. `year` > `month` > `day`).

     ```python
     # Slice data for 4/12/2019 from first group